 The National AIDS Memorial and the HIV Story Project launched a multi-year oral history project in 2015 titled ‘Joining Forces — Surviving Voices.’
 The purpose of this collaboration was to ensure that stories and lessons of the AIDS epidemic are captured, curated, and retained for future generations.
 Although steeped in tragedy and prejudice, the story of AIDS is rich in relentless determination, and powerful in its success.
 It is a story with abundant lessons for current and future generations as they confront their own social justice challenges.
 The AIDS story, from the first recognized cases in 1981 to now, is a story of communities, consciousness raising, hope and determination.
 Through decades of denial and avoidance by government and society to the anxious realization that the epidemic was out of control, communities gained their voices, expressed their outrage, and took action.
-It is a story that will empower communities for generations to come, and the Grove will ensure that it is told with dignity and accuracy.
+It is a story that will empower communities for generations to come, and the National AIDS Memorial will ensure that it is told with dignity and accuracy.

 The National Hemophilia Community & AIDS